quay/enhancements/enhancements/quota-layer-deduplication.md

 #### Context

 Quota works by totalling the size of all the blobs under a manifest then writing that total out to a `repositorysize` table.
 The size is retrieved for reporting and quota enforcement needs.
-When a push or delete occurs the size is recalculated and written back out to the repository size table.
+When a push or delete occurs the size is re-calculated and written back out to the repository size table.
 A similar mechanism happens at the namespace level.

 If we wanted to get a total of the _individual blobs_ within a repository an intuitive approach is to sum the blob sizes within the following relation.
 The `manifestblob` table maps manifests to blobs and the `imagestorage` table represents the individual blobs.
 ![image](https://user-images.githubusercontent.com/22058392/214327014-4d831c92-b482-4a7c-b342-232becdfe033.png)